 Bank Commitments – The More the Better

-If I were to survey 50 CFOs obtaining new loans (that eliminates LOC renewals), I’m 100% certain that only 15% of the projects would include three binding commitments from different banks.
+If I were to survey 50 CFOs obtaining new term loans (not LOC renewals), I’m 100% certain that only 15% of the projects would include three binding commitments from different banks.

 How about eliminating loan origination fees and getting the best rate?
 Then get three loan commitments.
 Not one.
 Not two.
 Three.
-Hey, if I can get three on complex financing projects during COVID, you can too under most other circumstances.
+If I can get three commitments on complex financing projects during COVID, you can too under most other circumstances.

 Even if the banker is a friend, I let them know I’m working the deal with other banks.
 That means they are going to work harder to get the business.
 Don’t expect them to get crazy with their underwriting criteria like WaMu before the financial crash, but don’t be surprised if they start to ease up on origination fees in order to get a good loan in their portfolio.